-- Inadequate documentation: Small businesses lack same the infrastructure and financial know-how as their larger counterparts.
-They are often unaware of the different kinds of documentation they need to provide when applying for a loan, and don’t maintain records as meticulously.
+- Inadequate documentation: Small businesses lack the same infrastructure and financial know-how as their larger counterparts.
+They are often unaware of the different kinds of documentation they need to provide when applying for a loan and don’t maintain records as meticulously.

 Luckily for small businesses, so-called ‘non-traditional alternative lending’ options are now available.
 One such alternative option is online orP2P (peer-to-peer) lending.
 P2Psor alternative marketplace lending platforms, as they are also known, began to emerge as a viable funding option in the mid-2000s.

 They are now an established, global phenomenon.
 Who can apply?
 Non-banking Financial Companies (NBFCs) cater to segments that the banking system overlooks, such as students, consumers, start-ups, and small businesses.

 Many of these NBFCs are start-ups themselves.
 No credit score?
 No problem!
 Lack of credit history is one major reason why small businesses find it difficult to successfully apply for loans.
 According to Instakash founder GaurangSanghvi, who started his business after he was denied a loan for similar reasons, out of a population of 2 billion, only 200 million Indians have a Credit Bureau of India Ltd (CIBIL) rating.